even4void/aliquote/content/post/perfect-or-amicable-numbers.md

     (cons i peer)))
 ```

 List comprehension in Racket are really great, aren't they?
-FInally, a little `apply` can be used to perform the sreening step _per se_:
+FInally, a little `apply` can be used to find the sum of all amicable numbers under 10000:

 ```Lisp
 (define (pair-sum p)